jaimcamp/fsdl_e2e_cancer_subtypes/README.md

 Project for the FSDL course to build a webapp for cancer subtype clusterting and prediction

+## Outcome

+The final outcome of this project is a Webapp, where a user can upload their transcriptomic data and their sample will be classify in one of the previous discovered subtypes.
+In addition, information about the distance to the other subtypes and general information about them will also be provided.

 ## Data type and sources

 At the beginning only transcriptomic data (RNAseq), if possible add additional types of data such as microRNA, clinical and other.